KrotosBenjamin/KrotosBenjamin.github.io/pages/index.md

 <ins>R</ins>esearch and <ins>T</ins>echnology using
 <ins>Ge</ins>nomic <ins>N</ins>euroscience (HEART-GeN) lab, our
 goal is to improve treatments for brain disorders with health disparities.
-While 99.99% of our genome is shared across global ancestral population, the very small fraction unique to a specific ancestral population can affect how genes turn on or off.
-We use this human variation to find these genes that may play a role in explain health disparities for brain disorders.
+While 99.99% of our genome is shared across global ancestral populations, the very small fraction unique to a specific ancestral population can affect how genes turn on or off.
+We use this human variation to find these genes that may play a role in explaining health disparities for brain disorders.